Venous Ulcer

 • History of blood clots

-Mild cases of venous leg ulcers can be treated with simple at-home remedies.
+Mild cases of venous leg ulcers may improve with simple at-home remedies.
 These methods include:

 • Clean the wound as recommended by your doctor, at least twice a day